ChickenProp/chickenprop.github.com/_posts/2023-05-02-does-descaling-help.md

 There may be other reasons to descale your kettle.
 Some friends mentioned flavor; I don't remember hearing that as a reason before, and I didn't notice a difference, but I'm the opposite of a supertaster.
 One mentioned getting scum on top of tea when a kettle is too scaly; I haven't noticed that either, but I'm probably also the opposite of a super-scum-noticer.

 Also, my partner pointed out that post-descaling, the 2-cup mark holds slightly more water than it used to.
 I think this is less than the uncertainty in my measurements anyway, and in practice I use those markings to decide how much to fill my kettle so maybe it's correct not to control for this effect.
 Still, I'm a little embarrassed I didn't think of it in advance.

+**Update:** Shortly after this, I semi-accidentally descaled my kettle's filter, which is something it hadn't occured to me to do.
+It pours so much more easily now!
+It used to be that if it was more than about half full it would drip water down the spout when I tried to pour it, but it doesn't do that any more.
+10/10, will descale the filter again, even if not the heating element.